 The use of ashwagandha in Ayurvedic medicine in India can be traced back to 6,000 BC.
 The root of the plant is dried and ground before use.

-Ashwagandha was traditionally used as a tonic in children who weren’t thriving or in the elderly who were becoming frail.
+Historically, ashwagandha was used as a tonic in children who weren’t thriving or in the elderly who were becoming frail.
 Additionally, it was used in traditional Indian medicine for insomnia, nervous breakdowns, and inflammation.[ref]

 8 Research-backed benefits of ashwagandha:

 The clinical research on ashwagandha is extensive and ranges from neurological impacts to hormone modulation to improving mood disorders.

 Let’s take a look at the placebo-controlled clinical trials…

 1) Strength training improvements from ashwagandha: